ACT vs. SAT: which should my child take?

 The meaningful differences come down to a few things.

-How to actually decide
+How to decide

 If the scores come back essentially equal, lean toward the SAT.
 It has more available prep material, its adaptive format is well-suited to AI-driven practice tools, and it's increasingly the default at selective schools.